 The other item that constantly pops up in these discussions is the fact that if a company has a healthy dividend, that means it is a “mature” company that has a proven business model.
 Kevin O’Leary of Dragon’s Den fame claims that his mom taught him this a long time ago.
 Given all of this hoopla over the indestructibility of dividend stocks I bet his mutual funds are performing great… err… even average?
 Nope.

 Hey, I got nothing against dividend stocks.
-I think looking at dividends helps people keep investments for the long-term and avoid destructive behaviour.
+I think looking at dividends helps people keep investments for the long-term and avoid destructive behavior.
 Any time you can do that for an investor, that’s 80% or more of the battle right there IMHO.
-Because dividend stocks are usually blue chip companies, you likely won’t lose your shirt very often, and even in down markets you will have a nice stream of income to either enjoy, or re-invest in order to maximize returns.
+Because dividend stocks are usually blue-chip companies, you likely won’t lose your shirt very often, and even in down markets, you will have a nice stream of income to either enjoy or re-invest in order to maximize returns.
 I love the idea of dividend reinvestment plans, and compounding returns.
-In short, there are a lot of a good things to point to if you want to be an authority on dividend investing, the only problem is that if this were a model that actually beat the market, it wouldn’t beat the market anymore.
+In short, there are a lot of good things to point to if you want to be an authority on dividend investing, the only problem is that if this were a model that actually beat the market, it wouldn’t beat the market anymore.

 Investment companies have NASA mathematicians and MIT honors students to invent models for them to generate market-beating performance.
 They are also constantly on the lookout to steal any idea another person has and implement it themselves.
 You know what the end result of that high pressure world is?
 A stock market where no model (no matter how complicated) beats the market for very long.
 So, either dividend investing is the one magical model that always beats the markets and must basically fly under the radar of the NASA and MIT guys, or it is probably just a very good, pretty safe, way to invest your capital.